KQKZ: History

-From classic to "Retro"

 On April 1, 2024, KQKZ changed to a bilingual gold-leaning adult contemporary format.
 It is branded as "Retro FM 92.1".
 The change came as "Q92.1" failed to revive the station's ratings, leaving with a mere 0.7, barely an improvement from the previous format, in the February 2024 Nielsen Audio market ratings.

 The sound mirrors similar Spanish-English AC stations that have become popular since the launch of WMIA-FM in Miami.
 WOEX Orlando and WZJZ Fort Myers have switched to the sound in the past year.